-Epidemiology Seminars - Winter 2021
+Epidemiology Seminars - Fall 2022

 The Department of Epidemiology, Biostatistics and Occupational Health - Seminar Series is a self-approved group learning activity (section 1) as defined by the maintenance of certification program of the Royal College of Physicians and Surgeons of Canada.

 PHYSICIANS REQUIRING ACCREDITATION FROM the ROYAL COLLEGE OF PHYSICIANS AND SURGEONS OF CANADA, please complete the Evaluation Form and send to admincoord.eboh [at] mcgill.ca.

 PLEASE NOTE: The Seminar Series-Fall 2022 will be held in hybrid format from 4:00 to 5:00 PM on Mondays at the Leacock Building, Rm 219, 855 Sherbrooke Street W. (For the Zoom links please click on title)

 |September 26, 2022||Geneviève Cadieux/Robert Allard/Pascale Leclerc/Céline Signor (Montreal Public Health)||Applied epidemiology at Montreal Public Health: Monkeypox, COVID-19, and Beyond||

 1. Describe how some epidemiological methods and statistical analyses are used to investigate communicable disease outbreaks and guide interventions aimed at controlling transmission;

 2. Describe how some epidemiological methods and statistical analyses are used to evaluate population-level outcomes of public health interventions at Montreal Public Health;

 3. Identify various opportunities for practical learning, graduate student research and remunerated employment for epidemiologists at Montreal Public Health.